Yeh Ching-chuan

 Yeh Ching-chuan (葉金川 (Yè Jīnchuān); born 29 June 1950) is a Taiwanese physician and epidemiologist.

 Education

-Yeh attended medical school at National Taiwan University, where he earned a Bachelor of Medicine (B.M.) in 1975 and a Master of Public Health (M.P.H.) in 1977.
+Yeh attended medical school at National Taiwan University, where he graduated with a Bachelor of Medicine (M.B.) in 1975 and a Master of Public Health (M.P.H.) in 1977.
 He then pursued graduate studies in the United States at Harvard University, where he earned a Master of Science (M.S.) in epidemiology from the Harvard School of Public Health in 1981.

 Political career

 Yeh served as deputy mayor of Taipei under Ma Ying-jeou, and was named a deputy secretary general of the presidential office at the start of Ma's first presidential term in 2008.
 He later replaced Lin Fang-yue as health minister in September 2008.
 In May 2009, the 2009 flu pandemic reached Taiwan.
 Before it abated, Yeh resigned his position on 3 August to run for the Hualien County magistracy, but lost a primary to Tu Li-hua.

 In 2014, he was selected to lead a committee that explored possible changes to the National Health Insurance program.
 Yeh later chaired the Taiwan Blood Services Foundation, resigning the position in 2017.